CyberFlameGO/svnpython/Doc/library/new.rst

 :mod:`new` --- Creation of runtime internal objects
 ===================================================

 .. module:: new
    :synopsis: Interface to the creation of runtime implementation objects.
-   :deprecated:

-.. deprecated:: 2.6
-   The :mod:`new` module has been removed in Python 3.0.
-Use the :mod:`types` module's classes instead.

 .. sectionauthor:: Moshe Zadka <moshez@zadka.site.co.il>